kipparker/responsive-img/README.md

 The thumb tag will generate the correct url.

-You will need to add 'resizer' to your installed apps to use it.
+You will need to add 'responsive' to your installed apps to use it.

     {% thumb url '200x200' 'crop=cm' %}